Kerala gold smuggling case: Purported voice clip of prime accused alleges pressure tactic by ED

 On the other hand, Minister of State for External Affairs and BJP leader V Muraleedharan said that the clip was an attempt by the chief minister’s office to “to whitewash the sleazy record of the government”, reported The Hindu.

-State Congress chief Mullappally Ramachandran, meanwhile, raised questions on how the message came out of the jail.
+State Congress chief Mullappally Ramachandran, meanwhile, raised questions on how the message managed to come out of the jail.

 Various central investigating agencies are probing the gold smuggling case.
 On July 5, gold weighing 30 kg concealed in imported plumbing material was seized by the Customs officials upon inspection of an air cargo consignment addressed to the Consular General of the United Arab Emirates in Thiruvananthapuram district.
 Officials valued the gold at Rs 15 crore.